At a glance

 1. Ceylon cinnamon vs. cassia cinnamon, which is better?

 Both Ceylon cinnamon and cassia cinnamon offer various health benefits.
-Ceylon cinnamon may be better for long-term supplemental use due to its lower coumarin content and delicate flavor, although it can be hard to find and is often costly.
+Ceylon cinnamon may be the better choice for long-term use due to its lower coumarin content and delicate flavor, although it can be hard to find and is often costly.

 Cassia cinnamon is readily available, more affordable, and offers a more robust flavor, but its high coumarin content can harm the liver if consumed in excessive amounts.